 4. Expose yourself to new experiences outside your comfort zone.

 I’m taking a break to work on my mental health.
 I work from home, and only really go out for necessities and family events.
 Hanging out with my dog and my husband are my only weekly interactions.
 I’m not going to school while I get my depression and anxiety under control either.
 By the end of 2017, I will be back in school and working a job away from home.
 It’s good for me to take this time to get myself and my illnesses together and I am not ashamed about my current condition.
-Many of us have to take this time away, and you too may have had to take some in 2016 as well.
+Many of us have to take this time away, and you too may have had to take some in this past year as well.
 That’s OK.

 That said, I like to think I am a smart, dedicated, and goal-driven person though.
 And because of that, I know that I will never truly recover until I am doing things that challenge me like school and a good job will.
 I need new experiences to challenge and excite me.
 We all need that.
-So in 2017, let’s take the time we need, and then make moves outside our comfort zone to new waters and exciting stages of life.
+So let’s take the time we need, and then make moves outside our comfort zone to new waters and exciting stages of life.

 5. Work towards your goals, and allow yourself to feel proud of your progress.

 This is critical.
-It has been really important for me to set goals that are within my reach for 2017.
+It has been really important for me to set goals that are within my reach for the upcoming year.
 I am so blessed to have the support of my husband and family, and I am sure you have a support system as well to lean on and confide in.
 Let them rejoice in your wins and understand your losses.
 Trust them.
 That’s what I do.